 PS: This is not a prescription, method, or discipline, and there are no prerequisites.
-Internal traffic problems are not hereby eliminated (you will not become a better person).
-The point is to see the infinite field that contains the traffic jam and to mentally, and physically, fall into it.
+Internal traffic problems are not hereby eliminated (you will not become a better ego).
+The point is to see the infinite field that contains the traffic jam and to fall into it.
 Ultimately, it’s your own reality.

 PPS: Treat this as a rational experiment.
 Compare the effect, if any, to the alternative.
 And then live your life.